-Upon successful completion of the course, you will be able to
+Upon successful completion of an Area A2 course, students should be able to:

-- read actively and rhetorically; - perform the essential steps in the writing process (prewriting, organizing, composing, revising, and editing) and demonstrate an awareness of said performance; - articulate an awareness of and write according to the rhetorical features of texts, such as purpose, audience, context, and rhetorical appeals; - integrate your ideas and those of others by explaining, analyzing, developing, and criticizing ideas effectively in several genres; - demonstrate college-level language use, clarity, and grammatical proficiency in writing.
+- 1. demonstrate knowledge and understanding of the content, context, effectiveness, and forms of written communication; - 2. perform essential steps in the writing process (prewriting, organizing, composing, revising, and editing); - articulate an awareness of and write according to the rhetorical features of texts, such as purpose, audience, context, and rhetorical appeals; - 4. integrate their ideas and those of others by synthesizing, explaining, analyzing, developing, and criticizing ideas effectively in several genres; and - 5. demonstrate college-level language use, clarity, and grammatical abilities in writing.